sagieppel/Convolutional_Neural_Nets_With_ROI_input_and_region_selective_features_For_Materials_in_vessels/README.md

 Run: Evaluate_Net_IOU.py

 ### Notes and issues
-1) Make sure the /Data_Zoo folder  contain the downloaded dataset for for materials in vessels.
-Also the Label_Dir folder point to  this folder and the Image_Dir should point to test images subfolder of this dataset (should the default code setting)
+1) Make sure the /Data_Zoo folder contain the downloaded dataset for materials in vessels.
+Also, the Label_Dir folder point to  this folder and the Image_Dir should point to test images subfolder of this dataset (should the default code setting)
-2) If  running inference or evaluation make sure that the /log folder contain a trained net you can either download trained model or trained it yourself.
+2) If running inference or evaluation make sure that the /log folder contains a trained net you can either download trained model or trained it yourself.

 ## Detail valve filters implementation.
 The detail  implementation of the valve filters  given in Figures 1 and described below: